Penrith

 How does the Penrith SA2's unemployment rate compare to the broader region?

-As of September 2025, the unemployment rate in the Penrith SA2 stands at 4.6%, which is broadly in line with Greater Sydney's rate of 4.2%.
-For comparison, the national unemployment rate is 4.1%.
+As of December 2025, the unemployment rate in the Penrith SA2 stands at 5.4%, which is 1.2 percentage points above Greater Sydney's rate of 4.2%.
+This higher unemployment rate may indicate local labour market challenges.
+For comparison, the national unemployment rate is 4.2%.

 What are the major employment sectors in the Penrith SA2?